-G.NABONNAND which came to us as JEAN DUCHER (TEA, DOUBLE REMONTANT grafted) This is one of the choice soft pink double roses in the garden and one of our few grafted roses left.
+G.NABONNAND syn JEAN DUCHER (TEA, DOUBLE REMONTANT grafted) This is one of the choice soft pink double roses in the garden and one of our few grafted roses left.
 Delicious perfume, Tall, freely flowering and Low maintenance.
 Nabbonand, France, 1874 Two in South Rose garden.
 One from cutting Front path Garden.

 MME BERKELEY (TEA,DOUBLE REMONTANT from cutting) Strong reliable free flowering shrub.
 Flowers are smaller, at times, but beautiful.
 Very low maintenance.
-Bernaix,France 1899 Fenced Rose Garden, North lawn Borders.
+Bernaix,France 1899 1 specimen Fenced Rose Garden,

 MRS B.R.CANT (TEA,DOUBLE REMONTANT, grafted) strong but untidy looking bush.
 The flowers are full and a beautiful deep pink.
 Moderate disease resistance and requires some maintenance.
 Cant,UK, 1901 Cuttings grown South Rose garden,